johannesss/http-response/docs/docs/index.md

 # What is this?

-http-response is a free web API that makes it possible to generate HTTP responses.
+http-response is a free web API that generates HTTP responses.
 It features fake data generation and repetition of list items.

 Example use cases: